RagnarDanneskjold/treasure/README.md

 Sign -> Broadcast

-Now, rather than "spend" bitcoins, what you do is propose that some bitcoins be spent.
+But with treasure, rather than simply spend bitcoins, what you do is propose that some bitcoins be spent.
 Then you can see the transactions that you or others have proposed, and optionally sign them.
 Once a transaction is fully signed, it is broadcast.

 Propose -> Sign -> Broadcast